Morphogen: History

-Mechanism
+Mechanisms

+During early development, morphogen signaling helps organize cell fate by generating differences in gene expression across tissues.
+Multiple mechanisms have been proposed to explain how this spatial patterning arises.
+Early work focused on the classical model, also known as the French flag model, but later research has expanded this view.

-During early development, morphogen gradients result in the differentiation of specific cell types in a distinct spatial order.
-The morphogen provides spatial information by forming a concentration gradient that subdivides a field of cells by inducing or maintaining the expression of different target genes at distinct concentration thresholds.
-Thus, cells far from the source of the morphogen will receive low levels of morphogen and express only low-threshold target genes.
-In contrast, cells close to the source of morphogen will receive high levels of morphogen and will express both low- and high-threshold target genes.
-Distinct cell types emerge as a consequence of the different combination of target gene expression.
-In this way, the field of cells is subdivided into different types according to their position relative to the source of the morphogen.
-This model is assumed to be a general mechanism by which cell type diversity can be generated in embryonic development in animals.
+In classic models, morphogens provide spatial information by forming a concentration gradient that subdivides a field of cells by inducing or maintaining the expression of different target genes at distinct concentration thresholds.
+Thus, cells far from the source of the morphogen receive low levels of the signal and express only low-threshold target genes.
+In contrast, cells close to the source receive higher levels and express both low- and high-threshold target genes.
+Distinct cell types emerge as a consequence of the different combinations of target gene expression.
+In this way, the field of cells is subdivided according to their position relative to the source of the morphogen.
+The gradient-based model has traditionally been used to explain how cell type diversity can be generated in embryonic development in animals.

-Some of the earliest and best-studied morphogens are transcription factors that diffuse within early Drosophila melanogaster (fruit fly) embryos.
-However, most morphogens are secreted proteins that signal between cells.
+Some of the earliest and best-studied morphogens are transcription factors in early Drosophila melanogaster (fruit fly) embryos, where proteins diffuse through a shared cytoplasm before cells fully form.
+However, in most other systems, morphogens are secreted signaling proteins that act between cells through pathways such as Hedgehog, Wnt, BMP, and Nodal.

+Although the classical gradient model has been highly influential, many developmental systems use additional or alternative mechanisms.
+Morphogen distribution can involve active transport, cytoneme-mediated signaling, extracellular vesicles, or relay signaling between cells.
+Cells also interpret signals based on exposure time, feedback loops, gene regulatory networks, and mechanical properties of tissues.
+Some of these mechanisms, such as cytoneme-based transport, vesicle-mediated signaling, and the integration of mechanical forces, remain active areas of research.
+There is ongoing debate about how widely they apply and how they interact with classical gradient-based models.
+As a result, current understanding of morphogen signaling reflects a combination of well-established principles and emerging models.